utkarshrocks/Algoristy-1/README.md

 CrashTV1334 <br/>
 UtkarshGarg123<br/>

-"DataWiz" is basically an android application, which uses the datasets(Veteran health administration behaviour health dataset
+"DataWiz" is basically an android application, which uses the datasets(Veteran health administration behaviour health dataset and COVID-19 dataset) to interpret the trends in the data and compare the data

 # LICENSE